-- Identifying and celebrating the fellows’ unique talents.
+- Identify and celebrate the fellows’ unique talents.

-- Defining priorities in developing independent research careers and in their lives.
+- Define priorities in developing independent research careers and in their lives.

-- Building confidence as scientists, leaders, and individuals.
+- Build confidence as scientists, leaders, and individuals.

-- Confronting their inner dialogs and limiting beliefs.
+- Confront their inner dialogue and limiting beliefs.

-- Setting a vision and goals for an independent research career.
+- Set a vision and goals for an independent research career.

-- Envisioning and building strong relationships and networks.
+- Envision and build strong relationships and networks.

-- Learning how to have difficult conversations to generate results.
+- Learn how to have difficult conversations to generate results.

 How to apply

-Note: Interested postdoctoral fellows (NCI intramural fellows only) should talk to their mentor about the program, discussing the requirements and their desire to participate.
+Note: The DCDP requires a significant time commitment to ensure participants receive the full benefit from the program.
+Interested postdoctoral fellows (NCI intramural fellows only) should talk to their supervisors about the program, discussing the requirements, and their willingness to participate.

-The nominee should submit a personal statement (not to exceed one page) detailing interest in the program and an updated CV to firstname.lastname@example.org .
+- Nominees must complete the application and submit a personal statement (not to exceed one page) detailing interest with goals/expectations for the program, and an updated CV.

-Nominations will be carefully evaluated by a selection committee and up to 10 individuals will be invited to participate in the Program.
-Please submit nomination packages (nomination and application) by November 14, 2016.
+Nominations will be carefully evaluated by an NCI intramural selection committee and up to 12 individuals will be invited to participate in the program.

 *Underrepresented individuals are defined by NIH as individuals shown to be underrepresented in biomedical research: African Americans, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, and other Pacific Islanders